 Q: What if I want more than one gallery to access?
 A:Great, send more stuff (e-mail me).

 Q: About your costs… ?
 A: The package deals above are priced with a number of factors in mind, which include losing control of what some of my images will be used for.
-This can include that my images may be used for large world-wide advertising campaigns, which means the value you are getting is immensely more than what I’m getting.
-It’s a risk and a gamble, but I think the kind of images I have do not lend themselves to a lot of major world-wide advertising campaigns anyway.
+This can include that my images may be used for large world-wide advertising campaigns, which means the value you are getting is immensely more than normal costs.
+It’s a risk and a gamble, but I think you would be getting a brilliant deal.
 Of course, you still need to add (c) Andrew Blyth [year] in the credit line.

 Q: Can I ask you to go to a Tibetan monastery to photograph monks, and then to photograph insurgents in Afghanistan?
-A: For a new Canon 5D MkIII, new 28-70mm and 70-200mm lenses, expenses, premium level travel insurance, and a Jaguar XJ I’ll lend you my services.
+A: For a new Canon 5D MkIV, new 24-70mm f2.8 and 70-200mm f2.8 lenses, expenses, premium level travel insurance, and a Jaguar XJ I’ll lend you my services.

 Q: Do you really need a Jaguar XJ?
 A: No, but it’s way cooler than my current jalopy.

 Q: What if I want to cancel my subscription and get the value of my money back?
 A: Because of the nature of the deal: images-for-gear, that would be difficult.
 If in six months of a 12 month gallery access you wish to cancel, I can’t return half a lens.
-It would be unfair to send you money since I have not received actual financial benefit, I simply don’t have the liquidity to spare; I need to eat.
+It would be unfair to send you money since I have not received actual financial benefit, I simply don’t have the liquidity to spare; I need to eat and pay my rent.
 Consequently, I’m afraid to say that all agreements are final, cancellations and returns are not possible.